 Most of us define child abuse in a sexual nature.
 However, child abuse is not restricted to sexual abuse.
-Any kind of harm and mistreatment that is done intentionally to a child is considered as child abuse.
+Any kind of harm and mistreatment that is done intentionally to a child is considered child abuse.
 The following are the different kinds of child abuses:

-- Physical abuse: This refers to any kind of harm or injury done to a child, which is non-accidental in nature and causes physical harm.
+- Physical abuse: This refers to any kind of harm or injury done to a child, which is non-accidental and causes physical harm.
 This includes, but is not limited to, striking, biting, burning, kicking and causing severe blows (abusive head trauma)

 - Emotional abuse: Emotional abuse refers to any act by an adult that results in injuring a child’s emotional health.
 Consistently ignoring, belittling, threatening and rejecting a child can impact his/her sense of self-worth and well-being

 - Neglect: This refers to the failure to meet a child’s basic demands – like food, shelter, medical care, and safety – to the extent that it impacts the child’s physical and emotional health and well-being